Houston Weight Loss Surgery: Meet our Texas Bariatric Surgeons

 Surgeon: Dr. Peter Walker is an Assistant Fellowship Program Director, and Assistant Professor in the Division of Elective General Surgery at the University of Texas Medical School at Houston.
 He specializes in advanced laparoscopic, robotic, and endoscopic surgery for general and gastrointestinal surgery, including bariatric (weight loss) surgery, reflux, hernias and abdominal wall reconstruction, colon surgery, endocrine surgery (thyroid, parathyroid, and adrenal) and solid organ surgery.
 Read Bio

-Surgeon: Dr. Shinil Shah is an Assistant Professor in the Division of Elective General Surgery at the University of Texas Medical School at Houston.
+Surgeon: Dr. Shinil Shah is a Medical Director of Clinical Research, and Assistant Professor in the Division of Elective General Surgery at the University of Texas Medical School at Houston.
 He specializes in advanced laparoscopic, robotic, and endoscopic surgery for general and gastrointestinal surgery, including bariatric (weight loss) surgery, reflux, hernias and abdominal wall reconstruction, colon surgery, endocrine (thyroid, parathyroid, and adrenal) surgery and solid organ surgery.
 Read Bio

 Surgical Fellows: Fellows are board eligible or certified general surgeons who have completed their general surgery training and are vital members of the team.
 They assist in all aspects of the care of patients including preoperative evaluation, hospital care, and postoperative follow up.